thetascott/Python-keylogger/README.md

 # Python-keylogger

-**This project is a proof of concept and improvements can be made.**
+**This project is a proof of concept for educational purposes and improvements can be made.**

 This keylogger saves keystrokes to a text file, saves the client's system information, and saves a screenshot of the desktop every 15 seconds.
 The keystroke and system information files are encrypted.
 The text files and screenshots are e-mailed at set intervals.